top of page

 Illness, Mortality & Existential Concerns

-Fear of Mortality — In her early twenties, Sophie became increasingly preoccupied with thoughts about death and uncertainty.
-What began as occasional reflections grew into persistent and intrusive fears.
-Though physically healthy, she found herself caught in deep cycles of questioning and worry, feeling overwhelmed by life's fragility.
+Fear of death & mortality: In her early twenties, Sophie became preoccupied with death and uncertainty.
+Occasional thoughts grew into persistent, intrusive fears.
+Though healthy, she was caught in cycles of rumination and anxiety, overwhelmed by life's vulnerability.

-Sophie explored her fear of mortality as something to understand rather than eliminate.
-As she clarified what gave her meaning and developed a greater tolerance for uncertainty, her anxiety softened.
-She began to feel more present and engaged in her life.
+Sophie approached her fear of mortality as something to investigate rather than remove.
+As she clarified what gave her purpose and built greater tolerance for uncertainty, her anxiety eased.
+She became more present and engaged.

-Facing End of Life — When David was diagnosed with a life-limiting illness in his early fifties, much of his fear was not about death itself, but about what would happen to his children after he was gone.
-Thoughts about the future he might not witness left him feeling anxious and deeply sad.
+Facing the end of life: When Steve was diagnosed with a terminal illness in his early fifties, much of his fear focused not on dying itself, but on his children's future after his death.
+Thoughts about the life he would not witness left him anxious and deeply sad.

-David spoke openly about these fears without overwhelming his family.
-As he reflected on what remained meaningful, his focus shifted toward connection, love, and the moments that were still possible.
+Steve spoke openly about his fears without overwhelming his family.
+As he reflected on what was still meaningful, his focus shifted to connection, love, and the moments he still had.

-Anticipatory Grief & Caregiving — While caring for his partner living with a degenerative illness, Daniel became emotionally and physically depleted.
-Alongside the demands of caregiving, he carried the strain of facing the illness on his own.
+Anticipatory grief & caregiving: While caring for his partner with a degenerative illness, Daniel became emotionally and physically exhausted.
+Alongside his caregiving responsibilities, he carried the burden of confronting the illness alone.

-Daniel explored the complex mix of anticipatory grief, love, fatigue, and fear he had been carrying.
-As he strengthened boundaries and self-care, he felt less alone and more confident in supporting his partner while also attending to his own needs.
+Daniel explored his mix of anticipatory grief, love, fatigue, and fear.
+By strengthening boundaries and self-care, he felt less alone and more confident in supporting his partner and himself.

 Trauma & Nervous System Distress

-Stress, Anxiety & Fear of Judgement — Persistent burnout and emotional reactivity led Julian to seek therapy.
+Stress, anxiety, burnout & fear of judgement: Persistent burnout and emotional reactivity led Julian to seek therapy.
 He described feeling constantly on edge, as though his mind and nervous system could never fully calm down.
 The stress showed up in his body as well.
 Tension, recurring back pain, and occasional panic attacks left him feeling exhausted.
 He avoided meetings and social situations, worrying about being judged or saying the wrong thing.

-As he learned to understand his emotional patterns and regulate his stress responses, the intensity of his reactions decreased.
-He experienced greater clarity in his relationships and felt more grounded and intentional in his daily life.
+As Julian learned to understand his emotions and manage his stress, his reactions became less intense.
+He found more clarity in his relationships and felt more grounded and purposeful in his daily life.

 How I help

-Colibri Counselling and Psychotherapy is an online practice offering individual therapy to clients across all Australian states and territories.
+Colibri Counselling and Psychotherapy is an online practice based in Sydney, NSW, offering individual therapy to clients across all Australian states and territories.
+Sessions are conducted via secure telehealth.
+No referral needed.

-Sessions take place in a confidential and protected space using a secure Australian-owned telehealth platform (Zanda).
+Sessions take place in a confidential, protected space using a secure Australian-owned, Melbourne-based telehealth platform (Zanda).
 Therapy is accessible wherever you are located, provided you have a stable internet connection, allowing you to attend from your home or any other place where you feel comfortable.

 Appointments are available at flexible times to accommodate work, caregiving, or study commitments.